AI-first website technical stack architecture diagram with speed schema and signal purity layers representing technical

 Multi-Schema Trust Profiles and HTTP Header Optimization

 Multi-schema trust profiles layer multiple schema types on a single page to create comprehensive entity declarations.
 An article page should include Article schema (content metadata), BreadcrumbList (navigation hierarchy), Person (author entity), Organization (publisher entity), and WebPage (page-level metadata).
 Each additional schema type provides the AI model with a new dimension of structured information that increases citation confidence.
+This connects directly to the principles in The Technical Architecture Behind Scroll-Driven 3D Web Experiences.

 HTTP header optimization supports AI crawl efficiency.
 Implement Cache-Control headers that allow AI crawlers to cache responses (reducing redundant requests), Last-Modified headers that enable conditional requests (saving bandwidth), and Content-Type headers that explicitly declare document format.
 These header-level optimizations improve your site's crawl efficiency without changing any visible content.